Last Updated: April 2026

 Hybrid Project: Timber + Steel

 A community hall used glulam beams for the roof (warmth, appearance) and steel columns for long spans with minimal footprint.
-The hybrid approach saved cost and achieved the desired aesthetic.
+The hybrid approach saved cost and achieved the desired aesthetic—and interestingly, the steel columns made the timber roof installation easier because the connection points were so precise.
+The builders reported that setting the glulam beams onto pre-welded steel brackets was actually faster than traditional timber-to-timber joinery would have been.

 Conclusion